Menu

 Off the front access, there is an enclosed gravelled courtyard for sitting out, with a bistro table and two chairs.
 This is enclosed by vertical wooden slat fencing.
 This leads directly into the wider estate and gardens.

-Off the rear door leads directly into the Kailzie Cafe courtyard which is ideal for those who wish to take advantage of breakfasts and lunches.
+The rear door leads directly into the Kailzie Cafe courtyard, which is ideal for those who wish to take advantage of breakfasts and lunches.
 This has outdoor tables and seating, as well as a small shop.
-It is important to note this area is open to visitors to Kailzie Gardens between 10am and 5pm (seasonal opening times apply to the cafe from September - Easter; please check the Kailzie website for details), but once the gardens close for the day, guests to Kailzie cottages can enjoy private use of the courtyard, wider grounds and gardens.
+It is important to note this area is open seasonally to visitors to Kailzie Gardens between 10 am and 5 pm.
+Once the gardens close for the day, guests at Kailzie Cottages can enjoy private use of the café courtyard and wider gardens and grounds.

 Secure storage for bikes and outdoor kit.
 A barbecue is not available.